 Our economy is upside down.
-The majority of Americans are struggling while the rich are doing better than ever.
+The majority of Americans of every race and ethnicity are struggling, while the rich are doing better than ever.
 We need an economy that works for Main Street, not Wall Street.
 Every hardworking American should have the opportunity to earn a decent living, receive high-quality affordable health care, get a great education for their children, and retire with security.
 [Their right-wing policy] favors the rich, [our progressive policy] sides with the rest of us.